omkarfadtare965/CodeChef/README.md

 ![image](https://github.com/user-attachments/assets/36140dcf-7597-4223-975d-e918e967ae23)

 ## Introduction to Mlops:
-__Data pipeline:__
-- A data pipeline refers to the concept of replicating a series of steps involved in processing data during the development phase and production phase to produce the final output.
-- Replicability is key to ensure that the machine learning model behaves consistently across different environments (development, testing, and production).
-- During the initial development phase, it's okay to use manual methods and focus on making the system work but when moving to production, tools like TensorFlow Transform, Apache Beam, or Airflow can be used to automate and manage the data pipeline.
-- These tools ensure that the same data processing methods are applied as new data flows in, helping to maintain accuracy and reduce errors.
-- Tracking metadata, data provenance, and data lineage is crucial for managing complex data pipelines; maintaining a log of data sources, transformations, and processing steps helps understand the flow of data from raw input to final output.
-Additionally, storing metadata about the data such as creation date, schema, and versioning, allows you to track modifications and aids in debugging any issues.

-___Example:___
-> ___Apache Beam:___ can be used to automate the process of cleaning the data.

-> ___TensorFlow:___ Transform: can be used to automate feature engineering process.

-> ___Airflow:___ can be used to schedule regular evaluations of the model as new data comes in.

 ## Important terminology:
 - ___Data drift:___ Data drift occurs when the distribution of data changes over time, leading to a decline in model performance.
 This happens when the data used for predictions differs from the data the model was originally trained on.